 For many real-world problems, it is hard to find an abstraction suitable for symbolic planning which guarantees that for every symbolic plan an executable concretized plan will exist.
-In this paper, we consider two such problems, namely a logistics domain with complex truck packing problems and a robot manipulation domain.
+In this paper, we consider two such problems, namely a logistics domain with complex truck packing problems and a robot manipulation domain with fairly realistic grasp modeling.